Access: The CPM Program

 Jim Wolfe is a 30+ year veteran of the Florida Department of Transportation.
-He currently serves as the District 4 Secretary.
-He is responsible for all state roads in Broward County, Palm Beach County and the Treasure Coast.
+He currently serves as the District 6 Secretary.
+He is responsible for all state roads in Miami and Dade County.
 He is a seventh generation Floridian, a graduate of the University of Florida, a Registered Professional Engineer and a Certified Public Manager.

 Jim Wolfe has been a strong proponent of the Certified Public Manager® Program for over twenty years.
 He served as President of FSCPM in 1999 and was the founding President of the South Florida Chapter in 1994.
 He has encouraged several hundred people in District 4 FDOT to take CPM training.
 He believes that public management is a profession with a body of knowledge that managers should learn and apply.